i

 Control Panel Webmail Website Builder Online Shop File Manager WordPress

 WordPress is one of the most popular CMS systems in the world.
-WordPress allows you to create and manage a website.
-Still, using WordPress requires some technical knowledge to use the advanced features.
-Don’t panic.
+It allows you to create and manage a website.
+While using WordPress requires some technical knowledge to figure out advanced features, don’t panic!
 This complete guide will get you started on how to use the basics of WordPress.
-Let’s get started.

 Why use WordPress?